CREATE MATERIALIZED VIEW

 Querying materialized views with refresh strategies

 Materialized views configured with REFRESH EVERY strategies have a period of unavailability around the scheduled refresh times — during this period, the view will not return any results.
-To avoid unavailability during the refresh operation, we recommend hosting these views in scheduled clusters configured to automatically turn on ahead of the scheduled refresh time.
+To avoid unavailability during the refresh operation, you must host these views in scheduled clusters, which can be configured to automatically turn on ahead of the scheduled refresh time.

 Example